Helping the Northern Arizona University community

-are students helping students and staff by providing nonperishable food and resources.
+We are students helping students and staff by providing nonperishable food and resources.
 See how we’re making an impact.

 We served over 200 different students last year through biweekly food distributions.
 We provide nonperishable canned and boxed goods including: vegetables, fruit, meat, beans, pasta, grains, and more.